NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

+...

+Recursion approach each recursive call gets copy of previous (parent call) offset translation and rotation matrix which it then accumulates itself to before creating a bone.

 In the sample code they define a bone as a single mesh object (which my bone class can render as also) so they concat the translation (offset) to define the centre between two joints along with the rotation to define the bone transform.
 For my sake for now rendering as lines, the offsets define the line segments start and end and the rotation is applied atop of this via the transform matrix (which becomes the primitives model matrix), I'm thinking its correct that eg for a line ((0,0,0), (0,1,0)) the rotation origin should be at the centre of origin so maybe before the rotation is applied in the shader we should be inverting line verts to origin...

 Or just create line procedurally based on distance of offsets, put offsets into matrix form internally with rotation matrix passed ?
 The rot transformation should be computed on the CPU side really, because otherwise the model matrix is applying just the rotation component, to the off-setted lines in the shader.
 This is why offset alone works fine (as it defines the line positions in WS relative to parent offsets) but not the rotations...
+Can still use model matrix to do the post transform scaling and translation (to scale resulting skeleton)

+And thus pre computing it, we have access to the offset (translation data for line verts) we need to invert to LS for rotation and then uninvert.

+Or we could pack centre into matrix and do this on gpu side, but then we wouldnt be able to do post transform operations on the skel.

+But its not local space to bone its local space to rel parent, so make sure offset is used for ....

+Sample code operates on drawing (from current joint (parent to child), my code gets current joint (from parent) so while there end segment is the child joint, in my loop, the end pos is the current joint offset + parent offset and start pos is the parent offset.

 ##### Building Skeleton of bones from BVH Data